 It would be good to conduct a User Acceptance Test (UAT) to know what works and doesn’t.
 Then tweak accordingly to meet your customers’ needs and preferences.
 Aside from giving an impressive and attractive user interface, ensure your content is spot-on and catchy to pique their interest.

 Giving your customers a website with poor navigation is a huge disservice.
 Your customers look forward to an enjoyable and smooth shopping experience with you.
 What do you think happens if they arrive at your store only to be stuck in an endless maze and not be able to find what they need (although you have what they want)?

 They will give up and leave your store with a headache.
 Also, they connect your store name with a negative experience.
 No business owner in their right mind wants this.

 How to Fix

 An over-cluttered page can confuse customers and impact sales.
 (Source: Kinsta)

-Keep things simple and don’t overcomplicate things.
+One of the main UI design tips is to keep things simple and don’t overcomplicate things.
 Simplify your menu items and keep your sub-menus minimal.
 Offer easy-to-use search functions with filter options to help narrow down customer searches.
 Make your pages short so that your customers don’t need to scroll down endlessly for anything.

 Use simple words and keep technical jargon to a minimum.
 All headers and menus should be self-explanatory.
 Remember, your customers come from all backgrounds.
 Ensure they can easily understand how to use your website without any problems.
 Navigation must be effortless so you don’t miss out on any conversions.